I LOVE OWNER FINANCING! Sometimes it’s called Seller Financing but they both are the same thing.

 When you are a real estate investor, you need to consider all available options for buying or selling new properties.

-The process is not complicated and I want to show you the entire process, how to find seller financed deals, and how to do owner financing.
+The process is not complicated and I want to show you the entire process, how to find seller financed deals, and how to do owner financing for homes and land.

 What is Owner Financing?

-Items to negotiate and how owner financing works:
+Items to negotiate and how Seller Financing works:

 - Purchase price